-Long days on the beach, extreme sports, wine tasting and a top foodie scene, there are plenty of amazing things to do on the Isle Of Wight, whatever your age and whatever your passion!
+Long days on the beach, extreme sports, wine tasting and a top foodie scene, there are plenty of amazing things to do on the Isle Of Wight!
+Find out more in this Isle of Wight blog filled with fab tips for your time on the island.

 My relationship with the Isle of Wight began around 20 years ago.
 I was at primary school and about to embark on my biggest trip yet.
 Along with 25 other kids, I hopped on a coach, then a ferry and spent a few days on the seemingly exotic island.